 The earliest gamekeepers, as far back as Saxon times, were by Royal appointment and employed primarily to protect the deer and wild boar from poachers.
 They acted as a police force of the forest, allowing the monarch and his friends to hunt the quarry safely and with plenty to shoot.
 While the gamekeepers of yore did not possess our modern attitudes of extreme conservation, their main job was to preserve and protect the wildlife roaming the master’s estate lands.
 This relatively simple scope evolved and expanded until today being a gamekeeper is a profession with its own associations, guilds, and unions, as well as colleges for education and licensure.

-By the Regency, the immense country estates owned by the gentry and aristocracy required a head gamekeeper and teams of assistant gamekeepers to survive financially, and to provide the essential social lifestyle.
-The gamekeepers ensured enough game for hunting and fish for angling — two important amusements for gentlemen (and some ladies) — but also for the culinary extravaganzas that were a focus of fine dining.
+By the Regency, the immense country estates owned by the gentry and aristocracy required a head gamekeeper and teams of assistant gamekeepers to survive financially, and to provide the lifestyle socially essential.
+The gamekeepers ensured enough game for hunting and fish for angling — two important amusements for gentlemen (and some ladies) — and for the culinary extravaganzas that were a focus of fine dining.
 These vital employees were aware of the natural habitats of the estate’s wildlife.
 They recorded game statistics, controlled predators (human and animal), prevented poaching, preserved the woodlands and moors and waterways for the various animals, and monitored the health and breeding patterns.

 The head gamekeeper was in charge of arranging hunts according to the current laws and did a fair amount of the hunting himself.
 Ranked high in the service to their master, a head gamekeeper enjoyed the perks of a separate cottage dwelling, a personal groom to care for his horse(s), a maid or two to perform domestic duties in his cottage, and a decent salary.